-If there is an anticipated need, please contact the Recipient Civil Rights Officer to make arrangements for the most cost-effective service.
+If there is an anticipated need, please contact the Recipient Civil Rights Officer to find the most costeffective service.

 If the need is urgent, use CTS Language Link by calling 1 (877) 650-8021 and entering account number 9730 followed by the "#" symbol.
 You may either have the client present with you (with your phone on speaker) or already on the line with you.
 Select "2" to be connected with a Russian interpreter or "9" for all other languages.